 So I started doing some research and found that pretty much all monitors are 1920x1080 (16:9 ratio) which is in keeping with 99% of TVs these days.
 I could have gone for a 4K monitor but I didn't want a 27" monitor on my desk and I wanted to maintain 2 monitors as well.
 Two 27" monitors would occupy too much space on my desk. .

 I eventually came across some 16:10 monitors - 1920x1200.
 This sounded interesting.
 Not many manufacturers make them but iiyama do who I know are an excellent brand.
 They make a 22.5" monitor with a 1920x1200 resolution (Iiyama ProLite XU2395WSU-B1 22.5").
 I took the plunge and am so happy I did.
 I feel they have given transformed my life.
 Ok, maybe that's a bit of an exageration but I am finding them an absolute joy to use.
-The sharpness of the display, the
+The display is incredibly sharp and colours seem very natural and easy on the eye.

-You get just over 10% more pixels on the vertical basis.
+You get just over 10% more pixels on the vertical basis so this should mean less scrolling!
+Let's take a look.

 How many more rows in Excel on a 1920x1200 monitor